blair-c/rivals.academy/content/guides/shine-upstrong/index.md

 {{< video practice-shine-jc >}}

-Now input Up Strong during the jump squat of your jump cancel.
+Next, practice cancelling into Up Strong during the jump squat of your jump cancelled Shine.

 {{< video practice-jc-upstrong >}}